All Resources

 How is Multivariate Testing Used in Statistics?

-Multivariate testing is used in statistical tests as a way to observe how radical changes in variations can have an effect on the metrics measured during the experiment.
+Multivariate testing is used in statistical tests as a way to observe how radical changes in variations can affect the metrics measured during the experiment.
 In multivariate statistics, more than one outcome variable is analyzed to learn more about the relationship between each set of variables.
 This may include several rounds of both univariate and multivariate analyses.

 To conduct a Multivariate test, you need a minimum of two variations to reach a conclusion that reveals which variation will be most effective in reaching the optimal outcome.